Ritwik-Shandilya/WebhookMirror/README.md

 npm run dev           # start Vite dev server on http://localhost:5173
 ```

+If your Rails server runs on a different port, set `VITE_API_ORIGIN` in
+`frontend/.env` so the frontend knows where to send capture requests.

-With both servers running you can browse to `http://localhost:5173` to use the application while it interacts with the Rails API running on port 3000.
+With both servers running you can browse to `http://localhost:5173` to use the application while it interacts with the Rails API running on port 3000. **When sending requests to your generated URL, be sure to hit the Rails server on port `3000`.**

 The UI follows [Neetix](https://neetix.neetokb.com/) best practices such as using sentence case and clear loading states.